 Pandavas, during their exile, came to this part of India.
 Bhim defeated Hidimb and married Hidimbi, making her the first daughter-in-law of Kunti.
 However, as per her community laws or her desire, she decided to stay in her own region and not move with the Pandavas.
 Her son would be the next king of the forest.
 Bhim and Hidimbi had a son Ghatotkach, who played a major role in saving Arjun during the Mahabharat war.

-Recommended Reading – Hidimba by Narendra Kohli that looks at the interaction of Pandavas and Hidimba as the interaction of civilized world and tribal cultures.
+Recommended Reading – Hidimba by Narendra Kohli looks at the interaction of Pandavas and Hidimba as the interaction of the civilized world and tribal cultures.

 Hidimba in Manali is believed to be an incarnation of Durga.
-People come to her with all their problems with a belief that she will help them out of it.
+People come to her with all their problems with a belief that she will help them out of them.

 History of Hidimba Temple